elibs/ebash/readme.md

 Both of the functions here will be executed as individual unit tests because their names start with `ETEST_`.
-Note that although this file isn’t executed directly, it needs a shebang line at the top that includes the word “bash” because that’s one of the ways etest determines whether it can execute a file.
+Note that although this file isn’t executed directly, it needs a shebang line at the top that includes the word "bash" because that’s one of the ways etest determines whether it can execute a file.

     > ./etest -f=mytest.sh